hdShang/arxiv-daily/docs/cs-RO/2025-06-12/papers/250610968v2-eye-robot-learning-to-look-to-act-with-a-bc-rl-perception-action-loo.md

 ---
 layout: default
-title: Eye, Robot: Learning to Look to Act with a BC-RL Perception-Action Loop
+title: "Eye, Robot: Learning to Look to Act with a BC-RL Perception-Action Loop"
 ---

 # Eye, Robot: Learning to Look to Act with a BC-RL Perception-Action Loop